KirillKazakoff/WhatsUp-Notes/README.md

     yarn start
     ```

-- In frontend project you just should use 'start' script. (but before you need to build project with webpack with 'build' command).
+- In frontend project you just should use 'build' to build webpack and after that use 'start' script.

   ```sh
   yarn build